mrpostiga/imame4all/trunk/res/Applications/iMAME4all.app/readme.txt

 http://mamedev.emulab.it/clrmamepro/

-Official web page for news, source code, additional information and donations: http://code.google.com/p/imame4all/
+Official web page for news, source code && additional information: http://code.google.com/p/imame4all/

 To see MAME license see the end of this document